9 Things everyone needs to know about hypnotherapy

 9. How many sessions will I need?

 This will very much depend on the extent of the problem you want to address and the extent of your desired outcome.
 Everyone is different.
 Therapy is tailored to meet individual needs and objectives.
 It is a facilitator of self-development, to aid in developing potential.
 For most issues, a programme of two to five sessions is typically recommended.
 Further sessions if needed will depend on how these sessions progress.

-However, some long-standing issues can require 8 - 12 sessions (normally one a week), but even this is considerably less than is usual in counselling and psychotherapy which sometimes can even go on for years!
-Generally, hypnotherapy is regarded as a brief therapy - but it still needs time to 'weave its magic'.
+However, some long-standing issues can require 8 - 12 sessions (normally once a week), but even this is considerably less than is usual in counselling and psychotherapy which sometimes can even go on for years!
+Generally, hypnotherapy is regarded as a brief therapy - but it still needs time to weave its magic.